fusionpbx/fusionpbx-docs/source/advanced/fail2ban.rst

 | **Configuration**
 | **Jail Options**

-| Every jail can be customized by tuning following options:
+| Every jail can be customized by tuning the following options:

 +-----------------------+-----------------------+-----------------------------------------------------------------------------------------------------------------------------------+
 | Name                  | Default               |                                Description                                                                                        |